 b) a biographical note (approximately 5 lines of text) that reflects the author’s professional status and a list of important publications.

 2. Authors should:

-d) provide, when pertinent, media files, i.e., still images, audio or video material in high quality (minimum resolution 300 dpi images and 480p for video).
+d) provide, when pertinent, audio files, video files with a resolution of minimum 480p, or still images as high-contrasted prints on glossy paper, 8” x 10” (20cm x 25cm) or as TIFF or JPEG files with a minimum resolution of 300 dpi.
 We remind you that Intermediality is an electronic publication and can, therefore, accommodate multimedia.
 If you are not using royalty-free or public-domain material, please make sure to obtain reproduction rights for your article from copyright holders.
-Upon request, we can provide you with an attestation letter or a sample document requesting reproduction rights (see the sectoin “Guides and Documents” on our website www.intermedialites.com);
+Upon request, we can provide you with an attestation letter or a sample document requesting reproduction rights (see the section “Guides and Documents” on our website www.intermedialites.com);

-e) send an electronic version of all materials text by e-mail, Dropbox or WeTransfer to the following address: email@example.com.
+e) send an electronic version of all materials and text by e-mail, Dropbox, or WeTransfer to the following address: firstname.lastname@example.org.

 Eric Méchoulan, Université de Montréal (founder)